 Influenza (flu) is a viral respiratory infection that affects millions of people each year.
-The Centers for Disease Control and Prevention (CDC) estimates that the number of yearly hospitalizations due to influenza since 2010 has ranged from 140,000 to 710,000.
+The estimates that the number of yearly hospitalizations due to influenza since 2010 has ranged from 140,000 to 710,000.

 Every year, a flu vaccine is developed that aims to protect against the most commonly circulating strains.
 Receiving the seasonal flu vaccine is the best way to protect yourself against becoming ill with the flu.